shravyayermalblueprints/shravyayermalblueprints/README.md

 Hey there, I’m **Shravya Yermal** — welcome to my GitHub!

-As a data specialist, I believe in using analytics and technology to create meaningful, measurable business impact.
+As an Analytics Engineer, I believe in using analytics and technology to create meaningful, measurable business impact.
 My curiosity drives me to solve complex challenges across industries, always seeking opportunities to deliver solutions that matter.

 "The true measure of success is not wealth or fame, but the impact you have on others."
 – Sudha Murthy